RWS/studio-api-docs/apiconcepts/filetypesupport/processing_placeholder_tags.md

 ```
 ***

-After adding the sub-segment object to the placeable properties you can output the placeable as shown below:
+Output the placeable as follows:

 # [C#](#tab/tabid-9)
 ```cs